 Additional airport tips:

-- Take out any electronics bigger than your phone
+- Take out any electronics bigger than your phone and remember to place them in the bins

 - Wash your hands after clearing security (pack hand lotion for dry hands)